 No fads, no fuss, no ‘diets’: new healthy eating adviceNews /

-All is not lost for Australians who enjoyed big breakfasts, long lunches and a chocolate egg (or five) over the Easter long weekend, but a ‘fad diet’ is not the way to cure post-indulgence regrets, says the Heart Foundation.
+All is not lost for Australians who enjoyed big breakfasts and long lunches over the weekend, but a ‘fad diet’ is not the way to cure post-indulgence regrets, says the Heart Foundation.

 Following a major new review of the health evidence for several of the most common eating patterns, Heart Foundation nutritionist Beth Meertens urged Australians to turn their back on fad diets and instead take a long-term approach to healthy eating that focuses on healthy foods and how to combine them into healthy, delicious meals.

 “People don’t just eat individual nutrients such as fat, sugar or carbs – people eat food, and foods contain many different nutrients,” she said.